 There is no single software solution that can provide total protection for businesses.
 A range of security solutions are required to reduce risk to an acceptable level, and web filters are one such control that should now be used by all businesses.

-A new campaign has been detected this week that demonstrates the importance of web filtering for businesses, highlighting one of the methods used to install malicious software on corporate devices.
+A new campaign has been detected this week that demonstrates the importance of web content filtering for businesses, highlighting one of the methods used to install malicious software on corporate devices.
 In this case, the aim of the campaign is to install adware, unwanted browser extensions, and PuPs, although this tactic is often used to install much more malicious software.

 The individuals behind this campaign are using autogenerated content to create large quantities of websites that incorporate commonly used keywords related to popular celebrities and adult industry actors.
 The aim of the campaign is to get these webpages indexed by the search engines and appearing in the organic search engine listings.
 Individuals who search for these keywords are likely to be presented with these webpages.